View of the playing field at M&T Bank Stadium, home of the Baltimore Ravens

 METLIFE STADIUM

-Throughout the New York Jets history, they have never had a stadium of their own.
-Although that is still the case, the Jets and Giants collectively have one of the best stadiums in the NFL.
-In September 2005, both the Giants and Jets announced plans to collectively construct a new stadium in the Meadowlands.
-For
+Throughout the history of the New York Jets, the franchise has never had a stadium exclusively its own.
+While that remains true today, the Jets, alongside the New York Giants, share one of the premier venues in the NFL: MetLife Stadium.
+In September 2005, both teams announced plans to jointly construct a new stadium in

 Continue Reading →